espretto/whif/README.md

 ```sh
 $ python -m SimpleHTTPServer
 ```
-then fire up your favorite browser and point it to [localhost:8000/test](http://localhost:8000/test) to run the tests or [localhost:8000/docs](http://localhost:8000/docs/src/whif.js.html) to read Promise's story - the annotated source.
+then fire up your favorite browser and point it to [localhost:8000/test](http://localhost:8000/test) to run the tests or [localhost:8000/docs](http://localhost:8000/docs/src/whif.js.html) to read whif's story - the annotated source.

 licence
 -------